-The best calendar apps don't simply make it easy with set up and manage reminders, but will also integrate with office software platforms.
+The best calendar apps make it simple and easy not just to set up and manage reminders, but also integrate with popular office software platforms.

 For personal users a calendar app can simply be useful, but for business users a calendar app is essential.